-IRP Project Name Scope, Total IRP Funding, Completion Date Emergency Exit at William Lehman Center - CIP126 Widening of current exit to facilitate in and out emergency vehicle traffic at Palmetto Yard.
+Completed of Cuncelled Projects IRP Project Name Scope, Total IRP Funding, Completion Date Emergency Exit at William Lehman Center - CIP126 Widening of current exit to facilitate in and out emergency vehicle traffic at Palmetto Yard.
 Total IRP funding is \$680,000.
 Metrorail and Metromover UPS Rooms HVAC Installation - CIP171 Install new HVAC systems to provide cooling capacity for all UPS rooms on Metrorail and Metromover.
 Total IRP funding is \$1,682,000.
 Hydraulic Mobil Column Bus Lifts (Additional) - IRP107 Provide 24 sets of four hydraulic column lifts with 70' required communication cables and 60' power cords for DTPW Bus Maintenance.
 Total IRP funding is \$1,118,000.
 Purchase Rail Wheel Press Machine - IRP267 Purchase of a new Railcar Wheel Press Machine needed to support the (136) rail cars the department is procuring to replace the existing railcar fleet.
 Project completed in FY 20-21.
 Total IRP funding is \$980,600.
 Replacement of Tactiles and Barriers at Metromover Stations - IRP255 Provide detectable warning safety edge tiles and between-car barrier (BCB) system in compliance with the DOT ADA regulations.
 Each station features two 80 LF Platform Structures and require tiles and BCB on both sides of the platform.
 The scope includes labor, materials, tools, appliances, equipment, and other means of construction for performing and completing the work.
 Total IRP funding is \$440,000.
 Traffic Signal Prioritization Expansion to Congestion Mgmt.
 Plan / Real-Time Connected Vehicles - IRP265 Recapitalization of the MetroBus on-board equipment that provides passengers with free Internet access and connectivity for business traffic such as Fare Collection, CCTV, and CAD/AVL data.
 This project replaces field equipment that has been in continuous operation in MetroBus vehicles for the last 7 years and expands the deployment of the entire fleet.
 Total IRP funding is \$1,196,000.
-Strategic Planning for Bus Maintenance Facilities CIP229 DTPW currently maintains its fleet of buses in three existing facilities - Northeast, Central and Coral Way.
-This strategic planning project will redesign the layouts of all three existing garages to improve the flow within the facilities, optimize the locations of garage-specific equipment in order to reduce non-revenue travel, and accommodate equipment needed for electric buses.
-The redesign will also seek to maximize vehicle storage capacity and employee parking.
-This project is needed since the existing maintenance facilities are out of capacity and require improvements to be able to modernize and expand the Metrobus network.
-The project will also improve efficiency both within the facilities and in the scheduling of vehicle maintenance.
-Project was completed in FY 2019-20.
+DTPW currently maintains its fleet of buses in three existing facilities - Northeast, Central and Coral Way.
+This project will redesign the layouts of all three existing garages to improve the flow within the facilities, optimize a garage-specific equipment in order to reduce non-revenue travel, and accommodate equipment needed for elementary redesign will also seek to maximize vehicle storage capacity and employee parking.
+This project is needed since maintenance facilities are out of capacity and require improvements to be able to modernize and expand the Northeast, Central and Coral Way.
+This project will also improve the flow within the facilities - Northeast, Central and Coral Way.
+This project will also improve the flow within the facilities - Northeast, Central and Coral Way.
+This project was completed in FY 2019-20.
 Total IRP funding is \$100,530.
 Garage Fire Suppression - IRP012 Replace and upgrade the fire suppression system at four parking garages built with the original Metrorail system: Okeechobee, Dadeland North, Dadeland South and Earlington Heights.
 Project was completed in FY 2019-20.
 Total IRP funding is \$492,398.
 Metromover Traction Power Cable Replacement - IRP021 Replacement of the damaged traction power cables and wiring on the Metromover system.
-Project was completed in FY 2019-20.
+Project was completed 20.
 Total IRP funding is \$264,000.